 Table 4: Descriptor for the MCS vector.

 IRS type defines the use of time- or frequency-domain IRS.
 Time-domain IRSs typically apply for transmission without FDE at lower optical clock rates.
 They are also sufficient for single-stream transmission.
-Frequency-domain IRSs enable transmission at higher optical clock rates using FDE and orthogonal transmission and detection of IRSs for multiple streams.
+Frequency-domain IRSs enable transmission at higher OCR using FDE.
+Moreover, they allow orthogonal transmission and detection of IRSs for multiple streams in the frequency domain.

 If FT=1 (probe frame), optional fields provide a time reference, descriptors for explicit reference sequences (ERS) and the ERS themselves.
 ERS enable measurement of the direct channel matrix from individual transmitters to individual receivers.
 The most important role of a probe frame is the beacon sent at the beginning of a superframe.